Friday, August 26, 2016

 Choices, choices ......

-It’s always a giggle to watch the intense decision making that takes place while youngsters ponder their choices: pineapple, coconut, mango, and chocolate.
+It’s a giggle to watch the intense decision-making as youngsters ponder their choices: pineapple, coconut, mango, and chocolate.

 So many flavours.
 The youngsters turn with inquisitive eyes towards their parents.
 It’s too hard to decide.
 Maybe I should have two treats?